6 things to remember when choosing kitchen worktops

 Natural materials, such as stone and marble, are luxurious and each slab has unique flecks or veining.
 These surfaces need care to keep them looking good and specialist installation – plus, they are really heavy and as a finite resource, these stones come with a high price tag, too.

-You might also like How to improve the air quality in your home
+You might also like How to manage your demolition

 For example, engineered stone worktops, which are made by binding strong crushed stone with adhesives, often emulate the look of stone or marble but come at a lower price, while laminate surfaces are an even more affordable option.
 You could find plenty of laminate kitchen worktops on Wickes, for example.